spluta/VAMoogFilterOS/README.md

 It should build VAMoodLadderOS

-After building ake sure this directory or all of the scx, sc, and schelp files are in the SC path, recompile the SC libary, and they should work.
+After building ake sure this directory the scx, sc, and schelp files are in the SC path, recompile the SC libary, and they should work.
-# VAMoogFilterOS